-The Antrim wind facility is 29 MW located in Antrim, New Hampshire.
-The wind facility was constructed by TransAlta Corporation and was commissioned in December 2019.
+The Antrim facility is a 29 MW wind facility located in Antrim, New Hampshire.
+The wind facility was constructed by the Company and was commissioned in December 2019.
 The wind facility is fully operational and contracted under two long-term PPAs until 2039 with Partners Healthcare and New Hampshire Electric.
 On Feb.
-28, 2018, TransAlta Renewables acquired tracking preferred shares from the Corporation that provides TransAlta Renewables with an economic interest in the wind facility.
-See "General Developments of the Business - Three-Year History - Generation and Business Development."
+28, 2018, TransAlta Renewables acquired tracking preferred shares from the Company that provides TransAlta Renewables with an economic interest in the wind facility.
+See the "General Developments of the Business - Three-Year History - Generation and Business Development" and "Business of TransAlta - Non-Controlling Interests - TransAlta Renewables" sections of this AIF.